 The Republic of Cote d’Ivoire is located on the Western coast of Africa and is slightly larger than New Mexico.
-French is the official language but Djoula is the most widely spoken of the 60 native dialects.
+French is the official language, but Djoula is the most widely spoken of the 60 native dialects.
 Once hailed as a model of stability, Ivory Coast recently slipped into the kind of internal political upheaval that has plagued so many African countries.
 Religions are a mix of Christianity, Islam and traditional beliefs involving ancestor worship and magic.
-Religious persecution of Christians by Muslims is also growing in some areas.

-The team works to see a holistic transformational church-planting movement grow among the people of West Africa.
-Working with national partner churches, we plant disciple-making churches and train leaders in pastoral ministry to reach out with the love of Jesus Christ to both animistic and Muslim people groups.
+The team serves through a Community Health Evangelism (CHE) ministry to mothers, children and people living with HIV/AIDS through the renowned PIM Clinic and maternity in Abengourou.
+Muslim Bible story-telling groups and child sponsorship are just a few of the many programs centered around the clinic work designed to holistically reach the population of Abengourou and surrounding villages.
+The team also works to see a transformational church-planting movement grow among the people of West Africa.
+Working with national partner churches, team members plant disciple-making churches and train leaders in pastoral ministry to reach out with the love of Jesus Christ to both animistic and Muslim people groups.